Boundary-induced singularity in strongly-correlated quantum systems at finite temperature: Introduction

-An inspiring achievement in the non-trivial boundaries of the strongly-correlated systems concerns the entanglement Hamiltonian (EH)~\cite{1975JMP....16..985B, 1976JMP....17..303B, PhysRevLett.121.200602, PhysRevB.99.235109, PhysRevResearch.3.013217}.
-The EH is defined as the negative logarithm of the reduced density matrix, which allows to describe the bulk as a thermal states.
-It offers insights into the intriguing problems such as the subsystem thermalization~\cite{2005JSMTE..04..010C, RevModPhys.83.863, 2016JSMTE..12.3103C, 2018JSMTE..11.3103W} and quantum simulation~\cite{2021NatPh..17..936K}.
-How the EH could be applied to investigate many-body thermodynamics by affecting the boundaries for, e.g., the purposes of controlling, is still missing.
+An inspiring achievement in \B{unveiling the non-trivial physics in the bulk of} the strongly-correlated systems concerns the entanglement Hamiltonian (EH)~\cite{1975JMP....16..985B, 1976JMP....17..303B, PhysRevLett.121.200602, PhysRevB.99.235109, PhysRevResearch.3.013217}.
+The EH is defined as the negative logarithm of the reduced density matrix which describes the bulk as a thermal state.
+It offers insights into intriguing problems such as the subsystem thermalization~\cite{2005JSMTE..04..010C, RevModPhys.83.863, 2016JSMTE..12.3103C, 2018JSMTE..11.3103W} and the simulation of quantum many-body thermodynamics~\cite{2021NatPh..17..936K}.
+How the EH could be applied to investigate the many-body thermodynamics with non-trivial boundaries is still elusive.